chichan01/xbob.measure.idmeasure/README.rst

 It is assumed you have followed the installation instructions for the package and got this package installed.

+Two functions, DIR and DIR_plot, are in this package to compute and plot the detection and identification rates by given the predefined false acceptance rates.
+The descriptions of these function are presented below.

+def DIR(cmc_scores, far_list):
+    Calculates the Detection and Identification Rate from the give input and a vector of specified false acceptance rates

+    Keyword attributes:

+    cmc_scores
+      List of two-element tuples.
+Each of the tuples contains the negative and the positive scores for one test item.

+    far_list
+      Array of predefined false acceptance rates.

+    Return: List of two-element tuples, namely detection and identificatio rate.
+      Each of the tuples contains the probability that the rank r of the positive score and the corresponding false acceptance rate. r is computed as the number of negative scores that are higher than the positive score.

+def DIR_plot(cmc_scores, far_list, logx = True, **kwargs):
+    Plot the Detection and Identification Rate from the give input and a vector of specified false acceptance rates

+    Keyword attributes:

+    cmc_scores
+      List of two-element tuples.
+Each of the tuples contains the negative and the positive scores for one test item.

+    far_list
+      Array of predefined false acceptance rates.

+    logx
+      Boolean input, if it is true, the x-axis is in log scale.

+    kwargs
+      A dictionary of extra plotting parameters, that is passed directly to matplotlib.pyplot.plot

+    Note: This function does not initiate and save the figure instance, it only issues the plotting commands.
+Every user is responsible for setting up and saving the figure as it best fits his purpose.

-Below, we provide an example of how to appy DIR to plot the DIR curve, from the python universe::
+Below, we provide an example of how to appy DIR_plot to plot the DIR curve, from the python universe::

   >>> import idmeasure
   # predefine a list of false acceptance rates
   >>> FAR=[.01, 0.1, 1]
-  #Read The four column file needs to be in the same format as described in the five_column function,
+  #Read The four column file needs to be in the same format as described in the
-  and the "test label" (column 4) has to contain the test/probe file name.  please refer the functions of bob.measure.load.cmc_four_column, bob.measure.load.cmc_five_column to load or generate the "cmc scores".
+   five_column function, and the "test label" (column 4) has to contain the test/probe file name.  please refer the functions of bob.measure.load.cmc_four_column, bob.measure.load.cmc_five_column to load or generate the "cmc scores".
   >>> idmeasure.DIR_plot(cmc_scores, FAR)
   >>>pyplot.xlabel("Rank")
   >>>pyplot.ylabel("Identification Rate (%)")